Building a Scalable, Effective, and Steerable Search and Ranking Platform: RANKING LAYER

 \subsection{Position Debiasing}

 In the context of ranking systems, feedback loops occur when a model influences customer interactions which can lead to biased relevance data.
 Typically, items ranked higher by the model receive more customer attention, causing position bias.
 Position bias causes a skewed representation of actual customer preferences which in turn may amplify and degrade model performance over time due to the feedback loop.
 To address this, we incorporate position information as a feature into a model to separate the effect of the position and the true relevance of the probability with which the customer would interact with an item.
 A debiased model is conditioned on positions during training (right branch in \autoref{section_ranking_layer}) and position-independent during serving by setting positional feature to fixed values to counter position bias \cite{multitaskranking}.
 The position branch is separate from the rest of the model due to the asymmetry between training and serving.
-We performed additional A/B test which confirmed that adding position debiasing resulted in increasing long-tail utilisation by 5\% while not deteriorating engagement metrics.
+We performed additional A/B test which confirmed that adding position debiasing resulted in increasing long-tail utilisation by 5.7\% (measured by item popularity at top-6) as well as improved catalog item utilization by 3.1\% (measured by effective catalog size at top-10) while not deteriorating engagement and financial metrics.